ikuamike/ikuamike.github.io/content/posts/2021/package_managers_privesc.md

 Now we will put our malicious commands in the install file and make it and executable bash script.

 Since our goal is to obtain a root shell, we will use another technique of adding a new user with uid 0 to give us root privileges.
-You can also use a reverse shell commmand.
+You can also use a reverse shell command.

 ```sh
 #!/bin/bash